pearsonkyle/3D-Abstract-Frames/README.md

 }
 ```

-The minting function we use inherits from the ERC 721 implementation: https://docs.openzeppelin.com/contracts/2.x/api/token/erc721#ERC721
+The minting function we use inherits from the ERC 721 implementation here: https://docs.openzeppelin.com/contracts/2.x/api/token/erc721#ERC721

 ## Helpful links for smart contract development